From Thornhill Farm

 Combine all ingredients for marinade.
 Cut tofu into ½ inch slabs, then cut slabs into triangles.
 Put marinade and tofu in a glass storage container with a lid and refrigerate 4 hours or overnight.
 Heat oil in a large skillet.
 Place marinated tofu pieces in oil and brown on both sides.
 Set aside.

 Bring 2 quarts water and ½ teaspoon of sea salt to boil.
 Boil the greens for about 10 minutes.
-Pour cooked greens into a colander in the sink and set aside.
+Remove cooked greens with a slotted spoon and drain in a colander.
+Set aside.

-Bring a large pot of water to boil and cook udon noodles according to package directions.
+Return kale water to a boil and cook udon noodles according to package directions.
 While noodles are cooking, prepare sauce.
 Put all sauce ingredients in a small pan on low heat.
 Using a whisk, mix ingredients until smooth and warm.
 Add extra water for desired consistency.
 Serve noodles with cooked greens and browned tofu on top.
 Drizzle sauce all over.